-For the Dell PowerVault 124T LTO3-060 autoloader, data compression is drive-dependent.
+For the Dell PowerVault 124T LTO5-140 SAS autoloader, data compression is drive-dependent.
 The front panel and the RMU will display whether or not compression is enabled.

 Compressing the data means that the drive can write more data to the same amount of tape.
-Compression also increases the performance of the data transfers from or to the SCSI bus.
+Compression also increases the performance of the data transfers.